RLi43/mdwiki-seed/Introduction/pages/Courses.md

 ## Prologue

-This page briefly introduce the courses I’ve participated in.
+This page briefly introduces the courses I’ve participated in.

 The official courses catalogs can be found in http://zhjwxk.cic.tsinghua.edu.cn/, and the composition of course modules of degree programs can be found in http://zhjw.cic.tsinghua.edu.cn/.
 Both website need students' ID and password to login.
 I should have provided you with them if I know you need these data.
 If I happen to miss it, I would be appreciated to provide as soon as you [remind me](mailto:jf-li16@mails.tsinghua.edu.cn).